Angel-ML/angel/docs/algo/ftrl_lr_spark_en.md

 ###  **Submission Command**

-Submit the FTRL_SparseLR training job to Yarn using the following sample ommand:
+Submit the FTRL_SparseLR training job to Yarn using the following sample command:

 ```shell
 ./bin/spark-submit \